MoldyMacaroniX/moldygd.com/_src/posts/website-commissions.md

 date: 2023-08-16
 ---

-As of today, I will begin doing website commissions!
+As of today, I thought it would be fun to begin doing website commissions!
 For just **$30 USD**, I'll make you a website like the ones I currently operate.

 **I believe that everyone should have a website.** They are super cheap and easy to host thanks to rapid development in the industry.
 I can make you a website and help you get it online with a domain (like yourname.com) for just a one time fee of **$30 USD**.<sup>1</sup>